ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-comps.md

 As with vCenter Server instance orders, the {{site.data.keyword.vmwaresolutions_short}} Devops team provides provisioning support for multi-zone stretched cluster orders.

-Patching and ongoing maintenance of multi-zone stretched clusters is your responsibility to perform or to secure services from IBM GTS.
+It is your responsibility to perform patching and ongoing maintenance of multi-zone stretched clusters or to contact IBM GTS for assistance.

 ## Related links
 {: #mcv-archi-comps-related}